Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models

 \subsection{Qualitative Results}

-As shown in Fig.\ref{fig:qual_results}, we visualize the model acceleration process on LLaVA-v1.5~\cite{llava1-5} to further analyze and verify the proposed method.
+As shown in Fig.\ref{fig:qual_results}, we visualize the model acceleration process on LLaVA-v1.5-7B~\cite{llava1-5} to further analyze and verify the proposed \modelname.
 In this figure, we progressively ablate visual tokens and layers to reduce the FLOPs ratio (from left to right).
-It shows that our \modelname effectively mitigates computation costs while maintaining reasoning ability.
-Notably, when \modelname removes $\sim$80\% (\emph{i.e.,} only remaining 128 tokens) of the visual tokens and skips 8 layers, the model is still able to follow the instruction and provide a reasonable response.
-This result indicates that \modelname can effectively discard redundant visual tokens and unnecessary model layers, thereby accelerating the model without compromising its functionality.
+From the figure, we find that our \modelname effectively mitigates computation costs while maintaining reasoning ability.
+Notably, when \modelname removes $\sim$80\% (\emph{i.e.,} only remaining 128 tokens) of the visual tokens and skips 8 layers, resulting in only 45.9\% FLOPs ratio, the model is still able to follow the instruction and provide a reasonable response.

-To further investigate the token selection processes in Sec.~\ref{sec:Sec3.3}, we compare the attention map of the previous method~\cite{fastv} and noise-perturbed results in Fig.~\ref{fig:att_drift} (a).
-Given the input image and the question ``What sport is the man playing?'', the left attention map focuses on the head and overlooks critical action details.
-In contrast, the noise perturbation mechanism enables the model to attend to the baseball bat and swinging arm.
-Furthermore, in Fig.~\ref{fig:att_drift} (b), the attention-based selection leads to incorrect prediction (\emph{i.e.,} basketball).
-While our PAR can adaptively focus on the key areas and localize the related tokens.